willpiam/lamport-cardano/ReadMe.md

 *see `docs/validation_over_multiple_steps.md` for an outline of an approch to this problem*

-## Part Two (Full Strength Verification Over Multiple Transactions)
+# Part Two (Full Strength Verification Over Multiple Transactions)

+Verifying lamport signatures over many transactions.

 Transaction count: